WWE Superstar Shake-Up: AJ Styles To ‘RAW’ And Other Trades That Should Happen [Opinion]

 WhatCulture opined that Seth Rollins to SmackDown Live may make sense in a straight-up trade for AJ Styles, but I’d still prefer that RAW surrenders more than one wrestler to SmackDown in the WWE Superstar Shake-Up.
 To this end, there are three options that stand out for me — all three members of The New Day, the tag team of Cesaro and Sheamus, or Cesaro (with Sheamus remaining on RAW) and Sami Zayn.

-For the first two options, the end result would be SmackDown Live‘s tag team division getting a huge shot in the arm.
+For the first two options, the result would be SmackDown Live‘s tag team division getting a huge shot in the arm.
 Sure, we’ve seen SmackDown Tag Team Champions The Usos and The New Day tangle on repeated occasions in the pre-brand split era, but The New Day, despite losing some momentum since their record-breaking run as WWE/RAW Tag Team Champions ended, are still far more over than any of the blue brand’s current tag teams.

 The same can also be said about Sheamus and Cesaro, who are currently number one contenders to The Hardy Boyz’ RAW Tag Team titles, but could theoretically be traded (or “deleted” from RAW, as “Broken” Matt Hardy might put it) if they lose their bid to regain the belts.